Laura190/measureIntensityLabkitROIs/README.md

 ## Laura Cooper, camdu@warwick.ac.uk
 Adapted from Meghane Sittewelle's IntensityROIanalysis, Aug 2022

+### IntensityAroundMaxPoints.ijm
+Macro to get the intensity of regions around max intensity

+Image must be open before running macro.
+Requires number of time frames to be projected, promience value for find maxima and radius of regions to be measured.

+No results are automatically saved.

 ### LabkitRoiIntensityAnalysis.ijm
 This macro gets the intensity of regions classified by labkit.